BetterCrypto/Applied-Crypto-Hardening/CONTRIBUTING.md

 ### Attribution

-Feel free to add your name/handle to `src/acknowledgements.tex` (alphabetical order).
+Feel free to add your name or handle to `src/acknowledgements.tex` (alphabetical order).

 ### Get started